Skip to Content

 No one loves summer more than kids.
 After months of school routines, they eagerly look forward to the more relaxed lifestyle of summer, as do their parents.
 Along with the fun, though, can come new challenges of keeping your kids safe.

-“Summer is such a great season for families to have more relaxed time together,” says Dr. Abby Smolcich, a pediatrician at ThedaCare Physicians-Darboy.
+“Summer is such a great season for families to have more relaxed time together,” says Dr. Abby Smolcich, a Pediatrician at ThedaCare Physicians-Darboy.
 “I love seeing everyone being more at ease with less stress in their lives.
 With so much fun taking place, it’s also important to keep safety in mind.”

 Practice Water Safety